dialbridge

 What is this?

-dialbridge connects hackerspaces, makerspaces, and technically-minded people through a federated phone network.
+dialbridge is a federated voice network connecting hackerspaces, makerspaces, and technically-minded individuals.
 It runs on open-source telephony (Asterisk), uses standard SIP so any VoIP client works, and is operated by volunteers.

 Connect your space

-If you run an Asterisk server at your hackerspace and want to peer, get in touch.
+If you run Asterisk at your hackerspace and want to peer, get in touch.
 IAX2 trunk setup takes about 20 minutes.
-See the noisebridge-systems repo for configs and documentation.
+Pick an unclaimed block code (ideally your city's area code) and we'll add the routes.

 Technical details